 Disclosure is an important part of mediation.
 If financial issues are being discussed, each side may be asked to share information regarding income, assets, debts, and monthly expenses.
 A helpful way to prepare for mediation is for each participant to work on assembling this information.

 Another benefit to mediation is that it provides an opportunity to address what is important to you and your family.
 Many people prefer mediation to litigation because mediation allows you to control the outcome of your dispute.
 A mediated agreement can be much more detailed and creative than a court order.

 Finally, studies have shown that many people who use mediation do not return to court as often as those who litigate.
 Mediation gives people the choices, control, and voice they often do not get in court proceedings.

 Laurie M. Wasserman and Steffani L. Langston are certified in family law mediation.
 Each mediation session lasts approximately 2 hours and, depending on the issues, parties may need multiple sessions to reach a full agreement.
-For mediation services in Baltimore and Towson, Maryland, contact the Law Office Laurie M. Wasserman to resolve your dispute in an amicable manner.
+For mediation services in Baltimore and Towson, Maryland, contact Wasserman Family Law to resolve your dispute in an amicable manner.